 How can I get my student’s music published in a professional manner and be part of a growing community of support for student created works of music?

 Follow the steps below and we will provide you with the support you need to make your student’s dreams come true.

 1. Order the Kit: (Kit includes creating templates, lesson plans, examples of student created works); Choose the type of piece you want to create; Choose the publishing timeline) COMING SOON!!!

 2. Get Creative: Let your student’s imaginations run wild.

 3. Publish Music: Submit your completed kits and we will send a FREE teacher hard copy for the classroom/school along with ordered copies for parents, friends, and administrators.

 4. Celebrate: Capture the smiles of your published composers and post to the DrumSmart LLC Group page on Facebook with #drumsmartllc.

-5. Collaborate: Join the DrumSmart LLC Community on Facebook, Twitter and Instagram.
+5. Collaborate: Join the DrumSmart LLC Group on Facebook, Twitter and Instagram.
 Share lesson ideas for student created music, collaborations, and successes from the creating and publishing experience.